- Digital Marketing Services

 Consider these statistics:

-- 71 percent of consumers begin their research phase with a search engine
+- 71% of consumers begin their shopping research phase with a search engine

-- 92 percent of shoppers read online reviews before purchasing a product
+- 92% of shoppers read online reviews before purchasing a product

-- Four times as many customers would rather watch a video about a product than read about it
+- 4x times as many customers would rather watch a video about a product than read about it

-- On average, 41 percent of clicks go to the top 3 paid ads on the search results page
+- On average, 41% of clicks go to the top 3 paid ads on the search results page

 Today’s online consumer is much better educated than the consumers of yesteryear.
 While they enjoy learning about new products and services from brands, they hate being sold to.
 They digital buyer’s journey has many different touchpoints, and different people follow different patterns.
 That’s why you need to invest in more than one middle of the funnel marketing strategy.